Bradlykrip/LPSL/README.md

 The compiler:

 LPSL uses massive number of compiler optimizations ultimately leading up to almost a stochastic superoptimizer that searches for the fastest possible code in a short sequence.
-LSPL does this through mandatory modular programming and already fast compiler having been written in fortran.
+LSPL does this through mandatory modular programming and an already fast compiler having been written in fortran.
+By default LPSL uses almost the full optimization capability and because of this every millisecond of compilation speed matters; therefore; LPSL has eager evaluation but is statically typed.